 Monthly performance reports

-In April 2014, Gatwick Airport began operating under a new system of contracts and commitments with our airlines.
-In this new way of working our service standards are agreed with our airline partners and endorsed by the CAA.
+Gatwick operates in partnership with our airlines within a system of contracts and commitments.
+In this way of working our service standards are agreed with our airline partners and endorsed by the CAA.
 By comparison, previously the CAA set and measured all our performance and standards.

 - Airline Service Standards: This covers baggage delivery standards.
 We report how airlines at Gatwick perform against a target of delivering the last bag within 35 minutes for small and medium sized aircraft (such as a Boeing 737 or Airbus A320) and 50 minutes for large aircraft (such as a Boeing 777 or Airbus A330).
 In the future we also plan to measure check-in waiting times.